nextbreakpoint/infrastructure-as-code/README.md

     Consider enabling KMS encryption on the bucket to increase security

-Create a S3 bucket for secrets with the command:
+Create a S3 bucket for secrets with command:

     ./docker_run.sh make_bucket your_secrets_bucket_name

-Create a S3 bucket for Terraform with the command:
+Create a S3 bucket for Terraform with command:

     ./docker_run.sh make_bucket your_terraform_bucket_name

-Once the Terraform bucket has been created, configure the Terraform's backend with the command:
+Once the Terraform bucket has been created, configure the Terraform's backend with command:

     ./docker_run.sh configure_terraform your_terraform_bucket_name